This document describes a the package structure that can be used to take advantage of features in NuGet v3. The

 .nuspec can be used to state that you require the features described here by setting it to 3.1.
 Note that NuGet v3 is available in Visual Studio 2015 and later.

 If you have an existing package and you want to add support for UWP applications then you don’t need to adopt the packaging format described here.
 You only need to adopt this format if you require the features it describes and are willing to only work with clients that have updated to the latest version of the NuGet client.

 netcore45 already, and you don’t need to take advantage of the features here, no action is needed.

 netcore45 packages can be consumed by UWP applications.

 I want to take advantage of Windows 10 specific APIs

-In this case you need to add the uap10.0 TxM to your package.
-Create a new directory in your package and add the assembly that has been compiled to work with Windows 10 to that directory.
+uap10.0 target framework moniker (TFM or TxM) to your package.
+Create a new folder in your package and add the assembly that has been compiled to work with Windows 10 to that folder.

 I don’t need Windows 10 specific APIs, but want new .NET features or don’t have netcore45 already

-In this case you would add the new dotnet TxM to your package.
-Unlike other TxMs dotnet doesn’t imply a surface area or platform.
+dotnet doesn't imply a surface area or platform.
 It is stating that your package will work on any platform that your dependencies work on.
-When building a package with the dotnet TxM you are likely to have many more TxM specific dependencies in your NuSpec, as you will need to define the BCL packages you depend on, such System.Text, System.Xml, etc. The locations that those dependencies work on define where your package will work.
+When building a package with the

 How do I find out my dependencies